-I am a Lecturer (Assistant Professor) in Applied Mathematics, specialising in Fluid Mechanics, at the School of Mathematics, and a member of the Manchester Centre for Nonlinear Dynamics, University of Manchester.
+I am a Lecturer (Assistant Professor) in Applied Mathematics, specialising in Fluid Mechanics, at the Department of Mathematics, and a member of the Manchester Centre for Nonlinear Dynamics, University of Manchester.

 - 2013 - 2016: Nevile Research Fellow, Magdalene College, Cambridge

 - 2012 - 2016: Post-Doctoral Research Associate, DAMTP, University of Cambridge

-I started my academic position in the Applied Mathematics Group of the School of Mathematics, University of Manchester, in September 2016.
-Before, I was at the University of Cambridge working as a post-doctoral researcher with Prof. Stuart Dalziel in the Department of Applied Mathematics and Theoretical Physics (DAMTP), and a Junior Research Fellow at Magdalene College, Cambridge.
+I started my Lectureship in the Applied Mathematics Group of the Department of Mathematics, University of Manchester, in September 2016.
+Before, I worked at the University of Cambridge as a post-doc with Prof. Stuart Dalziel in the Department of Applied Mathematics and Theoretical Physics (DAMTP), and Nevile Research Fellow in Applied Mathematics at Magdalene College, Cambridge.
 In 2012, I graduated for my PhD in Applied Mathematics at Churchill College, University of Cambridge.
-My PhD thesis was on the fluid mechanics of confined turbulent jets.
-I carried out my PhD research at the BP Institute and DAMTP with Profs Colm Caulfield and Andy Woods.
-In 2007-2008 I did a MEng at the National University of Singapore, with Prof. Chew Yong Tian and Dr Christopher Yap.
-In my Master thesis I studied a data-analysis technique called the Hilbert-Huang transform.
-Previously, I graduated from the École polytechnique in Paris, where I did a BSc and MSc between 2004 and 2007.
+My PhD thesis was on the fluid mechanics of confined turbulent jets, supervised by Profs Colm Caulfield and Andy Woods.
+I also obtained a BSc and an MSc from the École polytechnique, Paris, and an MEng from the National University of Singapore.